-We consider 2-step GMM estimators based on the AH moment conditions given by (7), AAH moment conditions given by (7) and (13), Arellano and Bond's first-difference moment conditions given by (8), and the Arellano and Bover's and Blundell and Bond's system moment conditions given by (8)-(9).
-These estimators are labeled below as AH, AAH, AB, and BB, respectively.
+We consider 2-step GMM estimators based on the AH moment conditions given by (7), the AAH moment conditions given by (7) and (13), the Arellano and Bond's first-difference moment conditions given by (8), and the Arellano and Bover's and Blundell and Bond's system moment conditions given by (8)-(9).16 These estimators are labeled below as AH, AAH, AB, and BB, respectively.
 Inference is conducted using the conventional standard errors.
-In addition to two-step GMM estimator based on AAH moments, we also consider using OCMT to select relevant AAH moments, as discussed in Subsection 6.1, denoted as AAH-O. In particular, our AAH-O estimator is based on the union of T - 2 quadratic moments in (13) and $\hat{h}{nT}$ selected subset of AH moments using the OCMT procedure described in Subsection 6.1, noting that $T - 2 \leq \hat{h}{nT} \leq (T - 2)(T - 1)/2$ , the number of moments for the AAH-O estimator lies between 2(T - 2) and (T - 2)(T - 1)/2 + T - 2.
+In addition to two-step GMM estimator based on AAH moments, we also consider using OCMT to select relevant AAH moments, as discussed in Subsection 6.1.
+We denote this estimator by AAH-O. In particular, the AAH-O estimator is based on the union of T - 2 quadratic moments in (13) and \hat{h}{nT} selected subset of AH moments using the OCMT procedure described in Subsection 6.1.
+Also since $T-2 \leq \hat{h}{nT} \leq (T-2)(T-1)/2$, then the number of moments for the AAH-O estimator lies between 2(T-2) and (T-2)(T-1)/2+T-2.